pts/tinyveracrypt/README.txt

   --veracrypt' in cryptsetup 1.7.3 has a bug (it doesn't decrease the decrypted volume size) and it fails with `Device ... is too small'.

+  Unfortunately VeraCrypt 1.17 ignores --ofs=...
+  (and also the encrypted volume size field in the header) if the raw device is smaller than 64 KiB.

-* For TrueCrypt encrypted volumes, `tinyveracrypt.py open', `truecrypt --text --mount', and `veracrypt --text --mount --truexrypt' are able to open them.
+* For TrueCrypt encrypted volumes, `tinyveracrypt.py open', `truecrypt --text --mount', and `veracrypt --text --mount --truecrypt' are able to open them.
   `cryptsetup open --type=tcrypt
   --veracrypt' in cryptsetup 1.7.3 has a bug (it doesn't decrease the decrypted volume size) and it fails with `Device ... is too small'.

+  Unfortunately, neither TrueCrypt 7.1a or VeraCrypt 1.17 was able to open the TrueCrypt-encrypted bad_ofs0_tc.bin example file: both chopped of the first 512 bytes in the decrypted, open view.

+  Unfortunately TrueCrypt 7.1a and VeraCrypt 1.17 ignore --ofs=...
+  (and also the encrypted volume size field in the header) if the raw device is smaller than 64 KiB.

 Don't do this unless you know the risks, and you are ready to lose the VeraCrypt header (first 512 bytes of the raw device) if some tool